OfficeDev/VBA-content/VBA/Excel-VBA/articles/validation-inputtitle-property-excel.md

 # Validation.InputTitle Property (Excel)

 Returns or sets the title of the data-validation input dialog box.
-Read/write  **String** .
+Read/write  **String**.
+Limited to 32 characters.

 ## Syntax